rhel-labs/instruqt/firewall-system-role/01-introduction/assignment.md

 This lab is composed of two hosts.

 1. controlnode
-2. rhelvm
+2. vm1

 In this lab, we will use the host `controlnode` as the "control node" or the node where we will install and run the firewall system role.
-Firewall changes will be applied to `rhelvm`.
+Firewall changes will be applied to `vm1`.

 We'll perform the following 3 tasks.

-1. We will use the firewall system role to open the appropriate port to access web servers on `rhelvm`.
+1. We will use the firewall system role to open the appropriate port to access web servers on `vm1`.
 This exercise is to show how to open firewall ports by service.

-2. As well, we will also use the firewall system role to open port 9999 on `rhelvm` to enable inbound tcp connections.
+2. As well, we will also use the firewall system role to open port 9999 on `vm1` to enable inbound tcp connections.
 This exercise is to show how to open an arbitrary firewall port.

-3. Finally, we'll configure port forwarding from 9999 to port 12345 on `rhelvm`.
+3. Finally, we'll configure port forwarding from 9999 to port 12345 on `vm1`.

 ![afterapplying](../assets/firewallsystemrolesoverview.png)